fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 We now have our bundled GPU-related handles.
 Now we calculate how many threads we need to launch for our problem size. ```let element_count: usize = 100;```, so we need to launch AT LEAST 100 threads if each thread only processes one element of our problem.
-Which it does in our simplified case.
+Which it does, in our simplified case.
 Given that we would like to fill up our work groups, I have elected to use 32 threads per work group. ```let block_size: usize = 32;```.
 Given that the register pressure is likely very low for our shader, this should be no problem.
 Finally, we calculate how many blocks to launch.
 This simple calculation is found all of the place when doing GPGPU programming. ```let launch_blocks: u32 = ((element_count + block_size - 1) / block_size) as u32;```.
 The basic premise is that we add one element less than the full work group size and then use integer division to make sure we always have at least as many threads as we need.
-In the worst case of a work group size of 32, we will have a work group at the very end of the vectors with 31 idle threads doing nothing.
+In the worst case of a work group size of 32, we will have a work group at the very end of the vectors with 31 idle threads.

-Next up, we compile our shader code ```add_vectors.wgsl``` with ```create_shader_module()```.
+Next up, we compile our shader code ```add_vectors.wgsl``` with ```.create_shader_module()```.
-Compiling shaders is quite expensive, so if you are programming a bigger system than this, you might want to save the compiled code or do it as a build step and load it from disk when needed.
+Compiling shaders is quite expensive, so if you are programming a bigger system than this, you might want to save the compiled code or do it as part of your build step.
+When running you can load it from disk as needed.
 Once we have compiled our shader code we can create a compute pipeline with a specific entry point.
 The entry point is just the function that will be called when dispatching the shader call later on.
 Once we have a ```ComputePipeline``` we can begin doing our bind group layouts.
 In CUDA you can pass device side pointers to your CUDA functions